 Well, if you read State Farm’s provision, it says:

 “The costs you incur to tear out and replace only that particular part of the building, or a condominium unit to gain access to this specific point that that system or appliance from within where the water escaped.”
-Well, in my scenario, the water escaped at the toilet.
+Well, in my scenario, the water escaped from the toilet.
 And I’m going to need to access the middle of the family room where the break is underneath the slab, and therefore, this provision may not apply.

 It’s incredible.
 It needs to be fought.